canonical/craft-parts/docs/how-to/include_files.rst

   artifacts that are not available in the system's package manager or in the project's source code.

-The supported source types please refer to :ref:`source_type`.
+For supported source types please refer to :ref:`source_type`.

 Example: To include a local directory and move files to the correct locations